kovusseyit/aussie_rain/README.md

-# Aussie-Rain
+# Aussie Rain
-Rain prediction using a dataset from Kaggle
+Rain prediction in Australia using a dataset from Kaggle

 # Source & Acknowledgements